 The Vice-Chancellor and Executive are individually responsible for developing different aspects of the University's work

-Our Executive is made up of seven leading individuals who report to and support our Vice-Chancellor to carry out our mission to transform potential into success.
+Our Executive is made up of eight leading individuals who report to and support our Vice-Chancellor to carry out our mission to transform potential into success.

 Professor Andrea Dlaska

 Andrea started at Middlesex University in April 2016 coming from the University of Surrey where she held the position of Pro Vice-Chancellor Learning and Teaching.

 Previous positions include Director of the Joint Language Centre of the University of Zurich and the Swiss Federal Institute of Technology, which she established in 2002, and lecturer in German at Warwick University.
 Andrea provides executive leadership to student success and the student experience and leads on the University’s submission to the Teaching Excellence Framework.
 She also has responsibility for the University’s three international campuses in Dubai, Mauritius and Malta.

 Katie Bell came to Middlesex University London in 2009 following a career in brand marketing, innovation and strategic planning for Nestlé UK and GlaxoSmithKline Consumer Healthcare.
 Her role before joining Middlesex was Vice–President of Global Digital Marketing.
 She has also worked for several years in Portugal and Spain, and was the Dean of the European University Business School in Barcelona and Madrid.